JAVASCRIPT ARROW FUNCTION

 console.log(add(5, 15));

-In the above example 'add' is name of the function, parenthesis holds arguments and curly braces contains statement of the function.
+In the above example 'add' is the name of the function, parenthesis holds arguments and curly braces contain statements of the function.

-In arrow function when there is only one statement then You can omit curly braces and just write the statement.
+In the arrow function when there is only one statement then You can omit the parenthesis.

 const date = new Date();